Code-the-Dream-School/node-essentials/assignments/assignment6-pg-prisma.md

       return next(err); // the error handler takes care of other erors }
 }
-// otherwise register succeeded, so send the error back etc.
+// otherwise register succeeded, so set global.user_id with user.id, and do the
+// appropriate res.status().json().
 ```

 #### c.
 Fix Task Index